Jay E. Nash: Later years and death

 After serving for eight years as the State Secretary of the party, Nash left office in 1912, being succeeded by future-Minneapolis Mayor Thomas E. Latimer.
 Nash ran as a candidate in that year's election for the office of State Treasurer, winning 36,424 votes, or 12.65 percent.
 He also took to the speakers' circuit, giving speeches to the various Locals in the state.
 Nash again ran for the office of State Treasurer in 1914, winning 28,486 votes (8.96 percent).

 Less than a year after his final electoral appearance, Nash was mortally injured when, on July 30, 1915, he was thrown from his wagon.
 72 years old at the time of his death, he was survived by his wife, Clara, his sons, George and Floyd, and his daughter, Ruby.
-Clara continued to reside at Nash's Robbinsdale home until she too passed away in 1944.
+Clara continued to reside at Nash's Robbinsdale home until she too died in 1944.
 Afterward, their daughter Ruby continued to live in the home until her own death in the 1960s.